Château de Peyrelade

 The Château de Peyrelade is a ruined castle in the commune of Rivière-sur-Tarn in the Aveyron département of France.

-The name is derived from the occitan "Pèira Lada", meaning wide rock; an accurate description of the site.
+The name is derived from the occitan "pèira lada", meaning wide rock; an accurate description of the site.
 Objects found on the site suggest it was inhabited in prehistoric times.

 Thanks to its position controlling the entrance to the gorges du Tarn, it was one of the most important castles in the Rouergue province.
-It existed at least as far back as the 12th century, and was the scene of incessant battles and sieges until 1633 when it was dismantled on the orders of Richelieu.
+It existed at least as far back as the 12th century, and was the scene of incessant battles and sieges until 1633 when it was dismantled on the orders of Cardinal Richelieu.